 As LSD became synonymous with hippies and the countercultural movement, it quickly earned a stigma in the rest of society.
 In the late 60s, LSD was made illegal in the U.S., and the therapeutic benefits it was originally known for were buried under horror stories, disinformation, and a cultural shift away from revolutionary counterculture and back into normalcy.
 But even as the drug’s popularity waned, its effects were long lasting as a generation of people got a glimpse of the transcendent power that psychedelics provide.

 Modern Psychedelic Therapy

 Despite the colorful history of LSD, the therapeutic benefits are the one common thread that have endured since its discovery.
 Today, studies have shown that LSD therapy has a powerful ability to heal conditions such as alcoholism, depression, anxiety, chronic pain, and cluster headaches.
 The undeniable mystical properties of most LSD experiences are of particular benefit to terminal patients who are facing end-of-life fears.
 The sense of interconnection, awe, and well-being that LSD provides diminishes their fear of dying not just while on the ‘trip’ but for weeks and months afterwards.
-Alcoholics have also been found to be four times more successful in ending their addiction when undergoing LSD-assisted psychotherapy as part of their recovery process.2 While some of the social stigma about LSD remains, its enduring legacy will be that of a spiritual catalyst and therapeutic tool, that when used appropriately can have immense benefits for healing and positive personal growth.
+Alcoholics have also been found to be four times more successful in ending their addiction when undergoing LSD-assisted psychotherapy as part of their recovery process.[2.Yensen R., Dryer D. “Thirty Years of Psychedelic Research: The Spring Grove Experiment and its Sequels.”]
+While some of the social stigma about LSD remains, its enduring legacy will be that of a spiritual catalyst and therapeutic tool, that when used appropriately can have immense benefits for healing and positive personal growth.